Skip to main content

 ME 760.W01: Health Communication Campaigns

 Our world is fraught with health-related issues, from substance abuse to diabetes and beyond.
 Public awareness of health-related issues and behavior change can occur through the use of new and emerging media.
-This course will seek to apply strategic communication approaches to health-related issues.
-Students will create health communication campaigns based on their employment, personal passion, or the desire for thought leadership on a given health issue.
-Students will begin with a strategic mission and vision, develop goals and objectives, and designate KPIs for their campaigns.
-They will identify target audiences through the development of personas and consider key messages directed toward each.
+This course seeks to apply strategic communication approaches to health-related issues.
+Students create health communication campaigns based on their employment, personal passion, or the desire for thought leadership on a given health issue.
+Students begin with a strategic mission and vision, develop goals and objectives, and designate KPIs for their campaigns.
+They identify target audiences through the development of personas and consider key messages directed toward each.
 A corresponding content strategy is carried out and analytics are used to determine the degree of success achieved.

 ME 765.W01: Health Communication Research

 Reviews a diverse range of research methods used by scholars, organizations, and companies working in the area of health communication.
-The course will look at traditional research methods such as surveys, interviews, focus groups, and ethnography, community-based methods such as participatory research and community assessment, and the impact of big data on health communication research.
-Students will complete a literature review on a topic of their choice by the end of the semester.
+The course looks at traditional research methods such as surveys, interviews, focus groups, and ethnography, community-based methods such as participatory research and community assessment, and the impact of big data on health communication research.
+Students complete a literature review on a topic of their choice by the end of the semester.

 3.0 credits, typically runs in the fall or summer semester